sarrarhouma/NLP/README.md

 Accepts an audio file and returns the predicted recipe title and extracted ingredients.
 POST /search/:
 Accepts a keyword or ingredient list and returns the predicted recipe title.
-### Future Enhancements
-🌍 Add support for multiple languages.
-📊 Provide nutritional information for predicted recipes.
-📱 Deploy the app as a Progressive Web App (PWA) for offline functionality.
-☁️ Host the application on a cloud platform like AWS or Azure.
-Contributing
-Contributions are welcome!
-You can help by:

-### Reporting issues.
-Suggesting new features.
-Submitting pull requests.
-Acknowledgements
-Special thanks to everyone who contributed to this project.
      ![Capture d'écran 2024-12-12 170715](https://github.com/user-attachments/assets/4db70693-1366-4785-b7cd-8df737282577)